Leagues view : creating cross-sales

 Would a single league have a right number of bets?

-These considerations shaped the Leagues view concept.
-Its first wireframe looked like this.
+These questions shaped the Leagues view.
+My first wireframe looked like this.

-Above layouts show some workshop results.
-Great stuff!
-Still, we needed some detours because the brainstorming outputs lacked interaction designs and technical building blocks.
+In the workshop, many had great ideas (examples above).
+Still, we needed some detours because the ideas lacked interaction designs and technical building blocks.

 Interactive proto